 - Why You'll Want a Mentor Outside the Ivory Tower, Too

 - The Scientist as Consultant: Building New Career Opportunities by Carl J. Sinderman and Thomas K. Sawyer.
 A how-to book on learning to be a scientific consultant.
-I read this and it was good.
 This is useful if you are perhaps not fully-funded or looking to transition away from academia.
 This can also work if you are geographically constrained (can't move for a job).

 - Alternate Careers in Science: Leaving the Ivory Tower edited by Cynthia Robbins-Roth.
 Each chapter covers a different career track.

 - Career Renewal by Stephen Rosen and Celia Paul.
 A guide for successful career transition written for scientists and engineers.